| Aragorn opened the door wearing

 if I am not there.

-Master Eö," he added, "but I have every confidence
+you, Master Eö," he added, "but I have every confidence

 in you and your staff."

-the Palace Guard, "Lord Legolas knows how to treat a Steward."
+Captain of the Palace Guard, "Lord Legolas knows how

-The banqueting hall was a large, circular pavilion, with a domed
+The banqueting hall was a large, circular pavilion with a domed

 roof supported on intricately carved wooden pillarsLike